MDB and vending machines

 There's vending machine all over the place that do a whole heap of different things (especially in Japan!
 They do some super creative vending there), from dispensing snack food to keeping track of safety equipment and consumables in factories and even dispensing insurance policies at airports.
 While the machines themselves do lots of different things the peripherals that deal with things like accepting payment are far more standardized and interchangeable.
 The Vending Machine Controller (VMC) has to communicate with the peripherals via some sort of interface including:

-- The Multi Drop Bus (MDB) protocol
+- The Multi Drop Bus protocol (often referred to via the acronym MDB)

 - Proprietary protocols